chaos-polymtl/lethe/doc/source/theory/fluid_dynamics/linear_solvers.rst

 * There are two types of AMG methods: the classical AMG and smoothed aggregation AMG, which differ in their coarsening strategy that in turn leads to differences also in the prolongation and restriction operators.

 * In Lethe we use the Trilinos implementation of the AMG method through `deal.II <https://www.dealii.org/>`_: `TrilinosWrappers::PreconditionAMG <https://dealii.org/developer/doxygen/deal.II/classTrilinosWrappers_1_1PreconditionAMG.html>`_.
 One must specify several parameters related to the number of cycles, the type of cycle and smoother parameters.
-A good starting point to understand all the details of AMG is given in `A Multigrid Tutorial <https://www.researchgate.net/publication/220690328_A_Multigrid_Tutorial_2nd_Edition>`_.

 References
 ----------